terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Overview/FrameworkStack.txt

     :depth: 3
     :local:

-Summary of Software Framework of TERASOLUNA Global Framework
+Summary of Software Framework of TERASOLUNA Server Framework for Java (5.x)
 --------------------------------------------------------------------------------

-Software Framework being used in TERASOLUNA Global Framework is not a proprietory Framework but a combination of various OSS technologies around \ `Spring Framework <http://projects.spring.io/spring-framework/>`_\ .
+Software Framework being used in TERASOLUNA Server Framework for Java (5.x) is not a proprietory Framework but a combination of various OSS technologies around \ `Spring Framework <http://projects.spring.io/spring-framework/>`_\ .

 .. figure:: images/introduction-software-framework.png
    :width: 80%